rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Update node information
 -----------------------

-Use the node operations to  update a specified node.
+Use this operation to update a specified node.

 ::